 Over recent years, we have become concerned by the amount of school time that some students miss as a result of holidays and the impact this absence has on their learning.
 In line with guidance from the Local Authority we will not authorise any holidays in term time.

-If you feel there are extenuating circumstances for your request, these can be discussed and assessed on a case by case basis by the Attendance Team (contact details below).
+If you feel there are extenuating circumstances for your request, these can be discussed and assessed on a case by case basis by the Attendance Team.
 In these circumstances we would request that you submit a Leave of Absence request form 4 weeks in advance of commencement.
-It is important to note, should the request not be granted this may result in a referral to the Education Welfare Officer, which could lead to legal action.
-If you feel there are extenuating circumstances requiring a leave of absence these should be discussed with either Liz Burdis or Janet Leese, our Attendance Managers.
+It is important to note, should the request not be granted this may result in a Fixed Penalty Charge being issued to parents.
+More details can be obtained from our Attendance Officers, Janet Leese and Deb Steele.